-If you’re wondering how CBD oil actually works, within our bodies there is a unique system called the Endocannabinoid system, or ECS.
+Well, within our bodies there is a unique system called the endocannabinoid system, or ECS.
 The ECS is essentially an “internal regulator” that maintains homeostasis on all levels.
 It has a hand in ensuring that we stay well, and it plays a central role in things like body temperature, appetite, emotional feelings, and even the way we feel pain.
 The ECS works by producing natural cannabinoids, which subsequently work to heal our bodies wherever needed.

-When we consume CBD, it is believed to interact with our endocannabinoid system to encourage a boost in natural cannabinoid production, and with these extra cannabinoids “working their therapeutic magic,” our bodies are better able to fight off pain, inflammation, feelings of depression and anxiety, and so much more.
+When we consume CBD, it is believed to interact with our endocannabinoid system to encourage a boost in natural cannabinoid production.
+With these extra cannabinoids “working their therapeutic magic,” our bodies are better able to fight off pain, lower inflammation, ease feelings of depression and anxiety, and so much more.

-Moreover, research has shown that many of the cannabis plant’s cannabinoids – not just CBD – interact with our body to promote health and well-being.
-THC, for example, is known to bind with the cannabinoid receptor in our brain known as the CB1 receptor, hence the mind-altering high and psychedelic feelings of calmness and euphoria.
+Furthermore, research has shown that many of the cannabis plant’s cannabinoids – not just CBD – interact with our body to promote general health and well-being.
+THC, for example, is known to bind with a cannabinoid receptor in our brain called the CB1 receptor, hence the mind-altering high and psychedelic feelings of calmness and euphoria that it provides.

 CBD Oil in Texas: Wrapping Things Up

-As the U.S. adapts and more laws across the country allow for legal medical marijuana (and in some cases even recreational use), it seems Texas is being as stubborn as ever in terms of not wanting to acknowledge the medical potential of the herb.
+As the U.S. adapts and more laws across the country allow for legal medical marijuana (and in some cases even recreational use), Texas remains one of a handful of states that has not acknowledged the medical potential of the herb.

 - Be a resident of Texas

-- Have approval from two separate doctors, which is not an easy feat bearing in mind that throughout Texas, there are only 18 doctors qualified to dispense medical marijuana
+- Have approval from two separate doctors, which is not an easy feat bearing in mind that throughout Texas, there are not many doctors qualified to recommend medical marijuana

-So, not only do you have to suffer from (and be diagnosed with) a rare form of epilepsy in order to receive the therapeutic benefits of CBD, but you must then seek approval from an extremely limited number of doctors — twice!
+In other words, not only do you have to suffer from (and be diagnosed with) a qualifying condition in order to receive the therapeutic benefits of CBD in Texas, but you must seek approval from a limited number of doctors — twice!

 Final Thoughts on CBD oil in Texas

-All in all, we have to admit that for Texas residents, the immediate outlook is quite bleak on the CBD front.
-That being said, we have high hopes that in time, legalities will slacken just a bit in order to accommodate for the dozens of other conditions that have shown to benefit so much from CBD use.
+For Texas residents, the historical outlook has been quite bleak on the CBD front.
+That said, we have high hopes that in time, legalities will slacken in order to accommodate the many dozens of conditions that have shown to benefit from CBD use.

-For now, though, all you Texans hang in there, as there are some excellent online sellers of CBD oil that should do the job while we wait for the beautiful Lone Star state to get up to speed with the times!
+For now, all you Texans just try and hang in there, as there are some excellent online sellers of CBD oil that should do the job while we wait for the beautiful Lone Star state to get up to speed with the medical benefits of cannabis.